 Once it has cooled, carefully peel away the paper backing.
 You’ll see the interfacing adhered to the fabric.

 Place the fabric right side up on the Silhouette mat.
 There is a little more to this than just slappin’ it down on the mat.
 It’s very important that the fabric be well-adhered to the mat.
-If your mat is full of lint, dust or paper bits, then the cut may not go so well.
-If the mat has started to lose some of its stickiness, then spray a Repositionable Adhesive Spray to the back of the fabric/fusible web before placing on the mat.
+If your mat is full of lint, dust, or paper bits, then the cut may not go so well.
+If the mat has started to lose some of its stickiness, then spray a Repositionable Adhesive Spray to the back of the fabric/fusible web before placing it on the mat.

 Load the mat into the machine.

 Be sure to be using the fabric blade (the blue one or a brand new normal one that you can use only with fabric).

 Choose the Cut setting which is Fabric Cotton Print.
 When I choose this setting, the software sets the thickness of the cut to 3 but, I’ve found that I I get great results setting my blade at 4 when the fabric seems thick.

 Send the design to the Silhouette to cut. (you can do this with your Cameo or Portrait!).

 Carefully, peel away all the surrounding fabric from the mat leaving only the deer.